Hallucination, abstention, and computable inseparability: Formal theories as examples

-Let $T$ be a consistent recursively axiomatisable theory that extends, or interprets, a weak arithmetic such as Robinson arithmetic $Q$ or the first-order theory for discrete ordered semirings.
-More generally, assume that $T$ is in the usual scope of the G\"odel--Rosser incompleteness theorem (see \citet{Ros36,Pos44}).
+Let $T$ be a consistent computably axiomatisable theory to which the G\"odel--Rosser incompleteness applies (see e.g. \citet{Ros36,Pos44,Smu58}).
 Define

 The set $A_{T}$ is the set of theorems of $T$, and $B_{T}$ is the set of refutable sentences (anti-theorems) of $T$.
-Since $T$ is consistent, they are disjoint.
-Since $T$ is recursively axiomatisable, both are recursively enumerable (i.e. $\Sigma_{1}^{0}$).
-The pair $\left(A_{T},B_{T}\right)$ is recursively inseparable (see \citet{Smu58}).
+Consistency makes them disjoint.
+Computable axiomatisability makes them $\Sigma_{1}^{0}$.
+The pair $\left(A_{T},B_{T}\right)$ is computably inseparable (see \citet{Smu58}).